How to prepare for a new website design

 1 | Clean out your website content

 If you’ve had your site for a while and have tons of content it means you must have a lot of categories and tags.
-Go through your categories and simplify them, ones that less than 5 posts in the past year you should get rid of.
-Place the blog post in a different category if needed.
+Go through your categories and simplify them, ones that have less than 5 posts in the past year you should get rid of.
+Place the blog posts in a different category if needed.
 You should also do the same for your tags.